 Landing pages that improve themselves.

 Episode is a platform for marketing teams and agencies.
 It reads a brand, builds a campaign page in minutes, then keeps improving it by testing variants and promoting the ones that convert, with the marketer in control.
-I lead product design, and I build the harder flows in code.
-It's in private beta, so this is a short overview, with the full case study available on request.
+I'm the freelance product designer on it, and I own the front end: I design the flows and ship them in React and TypeScript.
+It's in private beta with paying customers.

 I own product design end to end: information architecture, the interaction model, the design system and the marketing site.
 The core problem is trust in an agentic product, so most of the work lives at the edges of generation, a brand-confirm step before any credits are spent, a loader that draws the page section by section during the wait, and an optimize model that shows what the automation is doing and lets the marketer take back control at any time.